RAF Weston-on-the-Green: Current use

 The station comes under the control of the nearby RAF Brize Norton, home of the Airborne Delivery Wing, formerly known as the No.1 Parachute Training School RAF.
 The grass airfield at Weston is used regularly as a drop zone for military static line and freefall parachute training for the UK military, using Skyvan and A400M Atlas aircraft based at RAF Brize Norton.
-No military aircraft are based at RAF Weston-on-the-Green and the airfield is manned only part-time by RAF personnel.
+No military aircraft are based at RAF Weston-on-the-Green and the airfield is staffed only part-time by RAF personnel.

 Sport skydiving also takes place at RAF Weston-on-the-Green under the auspices of the Royal Air Force Sports Parachute Association using civilian aircraft based on the airfield.

 There was, until 2011, a commercial parachute club, Skydive Weston, based at the field.
 However that was forced to move its base of operations away from Weston by MoD cuts.
 Some of the original buildings still stand, and the Skyvan aircraft originally used is now used during weekdays.

 Oxford Gliding Club

 Among the various organisations that use the airfield, Oxford Gliding Club use it now.
 They operate on the weekends with various club gliders, and about 30 private gliders.
-The club owns one Schleicher ASK 13, two Schleicher ASK 21, 1 K 8s, 3 Grob Astir, one DG-505 a Slingsby T.21 and a Glaser-Dirks DG-500.
+The club owns two Schleicher ASK 21, 1 K 8s, 4 Grob Astir, one DG-505 a Slingsby T.21 and a Glaser-Dirks DG-500.
 The club uses the hangar in the northern side of the airfield, however the launch point varies according to the wind.
 The club celebrated its 75th anniversary in 2012.
 It is one of the oldest gliding clubs in the country.